DEFRA/cdp-portal-backend/README.md

 ```bash
 awslocal sqs create-queue --queue-name ecs-deployments
 ```
-- Run [cdp-deployables](https://github.com/defra-cdp-sandpit/cdp-deployables) and populate it with some artifacts
 - Generate fake deployments:
 ```bash
 ./generate-fake-deployments.sh service-name version
 ```
-The service-name and version will need to exist in cdp-deployables.

 ## Simulating ECR messages locally
 This assume localstack is running and awslocal is installed.
 If you're not using awslocal, just replace the command with the normal aws command line + localstack connection details.